What are the Symptoms of GERD in Adults?

 Those with long-standing GERD are often diagnosed with Barrett’s Esophagus, a chronic regurgitation of acid from the stomach into the lower esophagus.
 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) shares that untreated GERD can also lead to respiratory problems.
 Long term or untreated GERD can raise your risk for digestive complications and even cause cellular changes of your esophagus, so it is essential that you get treated as soon as possible.

 Seeking Surgical Treatment

 If medication management is not working for you and/or your GERD is getting worse, surgical treatment may be for you.
-At The Surgical Clinic, we have multiple surgical options for GERD.
-Every patient is unique and an evaluation with one of our GERD specialists is the first step to determining your best treatment option.
+At The Surgical Clinic, we have multiple surgical options for GERD treatment.
+Our bariatric surgeons in Nashville provide several different surgical treatments for acid reflux, heartburn, and GERD.
+We understand that every patient is unique and an evaluation with one of our GERD specialists is the first step to determining your best treatment option.
 Visit our online GERD center to learn more about your symptoms and treatment.